Realising VCD for untwisted automorphism groups of RAAGs: The untwisted spine and known results on vcd of untwisted subgroup

 If two~$\Gamma$-partitions~$\calP, \calQ$ are adjacent, then this means that some (hence any) base of~$\calP$ commutes with some (hence any) base of~$\calQ$, but that these two bases are not equal.
-We refer the reader to the ``Warning'' recorded after \emph{Definition 2.7} in \cite{BregmanCharneyVogtmann23}.
+The converse also holds.
+We refer the reader to the ``Warning'' recorded after \emph{Definition 2.7} in \cite{BregmanCharneyVogtmannOuterSpaceRAAGs23}.

 \begin{definition} We will say that distinct~$\Gamma$-partitions~$\calP$ and~$\calQ$ are \emph{compatible} if either \begin{itemize} \item~$\calP$ and~$\calQ$ are adjacent; or \item there exists a side of~$\calP$ which has empty intersection with at least one of the sides of~$\calQ$. \end{itemize}